Customers aren't just statistics, they are real, unique individuals.

-- Understanding Emotion: Sentiment analysis assesses whether a piece of text is expressing positive, negative, or neutral sentiment.
+- Understanding Sentiments: Sentiment analysis assesses whether a piece of text is expressing positive, negative, or neutral sentiment.
 This enables us to gauge overall customer sentiment beyond mere scores.

 - Identifying Themes: Text analytics can do content analysis to identify recurring themes or topics in customer feedback.
 Thematic analysis helps us uncover underlying issues or strengths in our product or service that we might not otherwise have been aware of.

 - Prioritizing Themes: By assessing the frequency and sentiment of specific topics and themes, text analytics can help organizations prioritize which issues need the most urgent attention.